cloudnativeapp/charts/README_en.md

 We will be setting up OWNERS file shortly and welcome more maintainers.

 ## Issues
 Feel free to come up with [new issues](https://github.com/cloudnativeapp/charts/issues/new).
-We are welcome to all kinds of issues including new feature request, existing problem or any other things that could improve your use experience.
+We are welcome to all kinds of issues including new feature request, existing problems or any other things that could improve your use experience.

 ## Acknowledgements